Charing West Lost Landscapes walk

 Turn right onto Charing Heath Road.
 Follow the road until you come to a left hand bend and a footpath off to the left.

-Take this path and cross a stile near a stream then cross the stream over a metal bridge and through the kissing gate.
+Take this path near a stream then cross the stream over a metal bridge and through the kissing gate.

 Turn right and follow a green lane, between two hedges then cross another metal bridge.